 By a kind of tradition, however, perhaps started by Buchan with Dominick Medina in The Three Hostages, the main character-interest in this type of novel attaches to the villain.
 Mr Big, Hugo Drax, Dr No and their like are persons of some size and power.
 They are made to seem to exist in their own right, to have been operating since long before Bond crossed their paths, rather than to have been run up on the spot for him to practise on.
 But then to do anything like that the writer must be genuinely interested in his material.’

-John Gardner wrote about meeting Kingsley Amis in the section ‘The Bond Books’ on his website - www.john-gardner.com - in early 2002:
+John Gardner wrote about meeting Kingsley Amis at the Savoy Hotel in London in June 1984 in the section ‘The Bond Books’ on his website - http://www.john-gardner.com - in early 2002:

 ‘I was amazed to read recently, in Kingsley Amis’s letters, that Kingsley was convinced I was absolutely no good at producing a thriller of drama and tension.
 In fact he had commented to Philip Larkin that Peter Janson-Smith had thrown the manuscript of Licence Renewed back at me because it was so bad.
 This, of course, never happened except in the sense that I would take every manuscript back to do the necessary work to make a better book and comply with those changes I had accepted from the editor.